Link-state routing protocol: Distributing maps

 This message is sent to all the nodes on a network.
 As a necessary precursor, each node in the network remembers, for every one of its neighbors, the sequence number of the last link-state message which it received from that node.
-When a link-state advertisement is received at a node, the node looks up the sequence number it has stored for the source of that link-state message: if this message is newer (i.e., has a higher sequence number), it is saved, the sequence number is updated, and a copy is sent in turn to each of that node's neighbors.
+When a link-state advertisement is received at a node, the node looks up the sequence number it has stored for the source of that link-state message; if this message is newer (i.e., has a higher sequence number), it is saved, the sequence number is updated, and a copy is sent in turn to each of that node's neighbors.
 This procedure rapidly gets a copy of the latest version of each node's link-state advertisement to every node in the network.

-Networks running link state algorithms can also be segmented into hierarchies which limit the scope of route changes.
-These features mean that link state algorithms scale better to larger networks.

-Creating the map

-Finally, with the complete set of link-state advertisements (one from each node in the network) in hand, each node produces the graph for the map of the network.

-The algorithm iterates over the collection of link-state advertisements; for each one, it makes links on the map of the network, from the node which sent that message, to all the nodes which that message indicates are neighbors of the sending node.

-No link is considered to have been correctly reported unless the two ends agree; i.e., if one node reports that it is connected to another, but the other node does not report that it is connected to the first, there is a problem, and the link is not included on the map.

-Notes about this stage

-The link-state message giving information about the neighbors is recomputed, and then flooded throughout the network, whenever there is a change in the connectivity between the node and its neighbors; e.g., when a link fails.
-Any such change will be detected by the reachability protocol which each node runs with its neighbors.
+The complete set produces the graph for the map of the network.
+The link-state message giving information about the neighbors is recomputed and then flooded throughout the network whenever there is a change in the connectivity between the node and its neighbors, e.g., when a link fails.

 Calculating the routing table

-As initially mentioned, the second main stage in the link-state algorithm is to produce routing tables, by inspecting the maps.
-This is again done with several steps.

-Calculating the shortest paths

-Each node independently runs an algorithm over the map to determine the shortest path from itself to every other node in the network; generally some variant of Dijkstra's algorithm is used.
-This is based around a link cost across each path which includes available bandwidth among other things.
+The second main stage in the link-state algorithm is to produce routing tables by inspecting the maps.
+Each node independently runs an algorithm over the map to determine the shortest path from itself to every other node in the network; generally, some variant of Dijkstra's algorithm is used.
 A node maintains two data structures: a tree containing nodes which are "done", and a list of candidates.
 The algorithm starts with both structures empty; it then adds to the first one the node itself.
 The variant of a greedy algorithm then repetitively does the following: